andrejusk/andrejusk.github.io/content/about.md

 as a co-organiser for [Google Developer Group Reading & Thames Valley](https://meetup.com/GDG-Reading-Thames-Valley/) and as well as running the [Reading University Hacking](https://ruhacking.me) society.

+If you'd like to get in touch, shoot me an email over at **[your name] [at] [this domain]**, it'll get forwarded to my main inbox and I can get back in touch with you.
+If you'd like something more urgent, check out my contact details below!